 Sepsis plus cardiovascular organ dysfunction OR acute respiratory distress syndrome OR two or more other organ dysfunctions

 This definition doesn’t exactly roll off of the tongue.
 Therefore, severe sepsis amounts to hypotension (<5th percentile for age) OR vasopressor use OR hyperlactataemia.

 What were the results?

-Over the 4 year study period 42,523 patients under the age of 16 were admitted to ICU.
+Over the four-year study period, 42,523 patients under the age of 16 were admitted to ICU.

 Mortality was also independently correlated with lactate on presentation to the ICU.
-A lactate of ≥2, ≥3 or ≥5 mmol/l was associated with an adjusted mortality of 7.4, 8.4 and 9.5%.
+A lactate of ≥2, ≥3 or ≥5 mmol/l was associated with adjusted mortality of 7.4, 8.4 and 9.5%.

 What were the authors’ conclusions?

 There is no current gold standard for identifying sepsis, so the authors tried several methods, including multivariate logistic regression, to develop a mortality prediction instrument.
-To do this, they used data from the time of first face-to-face contact between the patient and a doctor from the ICU or the arrival of the PETS/NETS team to one hour after arrival in the ICU.
+To do this, they used data from the time of first face-to-face contact between the patient and a doctor from the ICU or the arrival of the PETS/NETS team one hour after arrival in the ICU.
 The researchers found that the following markers were the best predictors of mortality.

 With 3 out of 4 previously healthy children dying within 48 hours of admission, early identification of those most at risk of death might be beneficial and help identify those patients in which alternative therapies, such as ECMO, may be useful.

 What other PICU scoring systems are out there?